filiplipinski/dzien-na-wyscigach-labolatorium-1/README.md

 # Dzien-na-wyscigach-Labolatorium-1

 This is my solution of the first labolatory in book: "Head First C#".
+The program is about greyhound race simulator, you can do bets and try your luck.
 Date of creation: 07.07.2018

 HOW TO OPEN: